-Peer Comparison Group
+Position Relative to Market and Peer Comparison Group

 Periodically the Compensation Committee has compared the Company's pay practices and levels of pay to those of other companies within our industry or related industries from which we might seek or possibly could lose management talent.
 The Committee views such data to be useful information but does not believe such data should be deemed the best and final determinant of its compensation decision-making.
-Indeed, it is the Committee's objective to make prudent distinctions between Culp's executive compensation program and the norms of our industry in order to adopt a more effective compensation program.
+The Committee makes prudent distinctions between Culp's executive compensation program and the practices at comparable companies when deemed necessary to maintain an effective compensation program.

-Since it had been a number of years since detailed data had been gathered for the Committee, during fiscal 2012 the Committee undertook to redefine the group of comparable or peer companies that it reviewed in connection with analyzing compensation levels for Company executives.
+During fiscal 2014 the Committee undertook an update and further refinement of the group of peer companies that it reviewed in connection with analyzing compensation levels for Company executives.
 The Committee engaged a compensation consultant to advise it about a number of compensation-related issues, including development of an appropriate list of peer companies.
-The consultant identified a list of 20 companies in the same or related industries as the Company.
-Because some of these 20 companies were significantly larger than our Company (measured by revenues), a smaller group of 13 companies was identified by excluding the seven largest companies in the group.
-The group of 13 companies has median revenue that is comparable to our revenue, and for that reason the compensation information from the group of 13 peer companies was given more weight in the Committee's analysis.
+The consultant identified 16 companies in the same or related industries as the Company, with revenues generally between three times and one-third of the Company's revenues.
+Information concerning compensation at the 16 companies in this group was used in setting executive compensation levels for fiscal 2014.

-The group of 13 companies is as follows:
+The group of 16 companies was as follows:

-American Woodmark Corp.

-Crown Craft, Inc.

-Delta Apparel, Inc.

-Flexsteel Industries, Inc.

-Haverty Furniture Companies, Inc.

-Hooker Furniture Corp.

-International Textile Group

-Oxford Industries, Inc.

-Stanley Furniture Company, Inc.

-Superior Uniform Group, Inc.

-The Dixie Group

-The Hallwood Corp, Inc.

-US Home Systems, Inc.
+American Woodmark Corporation Bassett Furniture Industries, Inc. Crown Crafts, Inc. Delta Apparel, Inc. Flexsteel Industries, Inc. Haverty Furniture Companies, Inc. Hooker Furniture Corp, Inc. Kids Brands, Inc. Oxford Industries, Inc. Stanley Furniture Company, Inc. Summer Infant, Inc. Superior Uniform Group, Inc. The Dixie Group Trex Company, Inc. Unifi, Inc. Xerium Technologies, Inc.